Monkey Island 2: LeChuck's Revenge: Ending

 Ron Gilbert's favorite film Blazing Saddles, directed by Mel Brooks (2010 photograph), served as a source of inspiration for the ending of Monkey Island 2.

-Planning the game's ending was another problem wherein Gilbert sought input from LucasArts staff beyond the principal creative team.
-He had struggled to conceive a satisfactory finale for the sequel, and postponed the issue repeatedly during the game's production.
+Planning the ending was another problem wherein Gilbert sought input from LucasArts staff beyond the principal creative team.
+He had struggled to conceive a satisfactory finale, and postponed the issue repeatedly during production.
 As such, by the time LucasArts moved to finalize Monkey Island 2, Gilbert's concern with developing the conclusion was renewed.

-James Hampton claimed that a meeting was held to establish the game's climax with LucasArts game testers, during which his suggestion for an ending akin to the St. Elsewhere finale - which revealed the events of that show to exist in a dream-like fictional universe - provided the basis for the closing scenes of the game.
-Gilbert stated the idea for the game's denouement came from his ongoing anxiety over the lack of a suitable concept as development neared completion.
-He explained that he came up with the used ending spontaneously, when "one day, literally laying in bed on a Saturday morning, it just kind of hit me [...] how [the game had] to end".
+James Hampton claimed that a meeting was held to establish the climax with LucasArts game testers, during which his suggestion for an ending akin to the St. Elsewhere finale - which revealed the events of that show to exist in a dream-like fictional universe - provided the basis for the closing scenes.
+Gilbert said the denouement was inspired by his anxiety over the lack of a suitable concept as development neared completion.
+He explained that he came up with the used ending spontaneously, when "one day, literally laying in bed on a Saturday morning, it just kind of hit me".

-He later indicated that the ending was intended to convey a metaphor rather than to be subject to a literal interpretation.
-Schafer regarded the finale of Monkey Island 2 as an outgrowth of the game's subversive brand of humor, and admitted that the climax was contrary to popular expectations.
+Gilbert later indicated that the ending was intended to convey a metaphor rather than to be subject to a literal interpretation.
+Schafer regarded it as an outgrowth of the subversive humor, and admitted that the climax was contrary to popular expectations.
 Gilbert acknowledged that the sequel's conclusion was controversial among players since its release, and that he had planned the ending to invoke conflicted sentiments "from day one".
 He explained that he made the ending purposely provocative to elicit differing public perceptions of it, a reaction which he believed to be evidence of creative accomplishment.
-Although Gilbert said in 2015 that the finale provided "perfect" closure for the game's storyline, he had conceded after his departure from LucasArts that the ending's ambiguousness complicated any plans of a direct continuation.
+Although Gilbert said in 2015 that the finale provided "perfect" closure for the storyline, he had conceded after his departure from LucasArts that the ending's ambiguousness complicated any plans of a direct continuation.
 Specifically, he expressed his belief that the development team for the next installment, The Curse of Monkey Island, "would mention that I had made their life hell".
 Gilbert nevertheless asserted that the completion of the Monkey Island 2 project marked his discovery of a hypothetical plot device with which he could build on the sequel's narrative and finish the overarching story arc of his planned adventure game trilogy.